StevenPackard/HomeScholar/readme.md

 ## About

 The Covid-19 pandemic has put the parents and their children in a precarious position.
 This is especially true when it comes to education.
 Parents are nervous about exposing their children to possible infection.
-But, at the same time, they are concerned about hindering their children's learning.
-This problem is made worse by local schools failing to meet the virtual needs of their students.
-More and more parents are facing the struggle of keeping their children safe while continuing their education.
+At the same time, they are concerned about hindering their children's learning.
+This is problemstic with local schools failing to meet the virtual needs of their students.
+Parents are facing the struggle of keeping their children safe while continuing their education.

 This is why we created HomeScholar.